orlp/golf-cpu/specification.md

 The reference assembler is written in Python3.
 It turns a human readable assembly file into binary code that can run on the _GOLF_.
 The format is a simple one-instruction-per-line, with commas seperating arguments.
-The destination register(s) always come before the operands:
+The destinations always come before the operands.
+For example `a = b + c`:

-    add a, b, c ; a = b + c
+    add a, b, c

-The assembler supports a couple quality-of-life enhancements over just a series of instructions:
+The assembler supports a couple preprocessor quality-of-life enhancements over just a series of instructions:

-    ; Everything after a semicolon is a comment.
+    # Everything after a pound (#) is a comment.
-    ; All operations are one-per-line, end a line in a backslash (\) followed by ; only whitespace to split up long lines.
+    # All operations are one-per-line, end a line in a backslash (\) followed by
+    # only whitespace to split up long lines.

-    ; You may assign arbitrary Python expressions to an assembly variable ; (registers are special variables).
+    # You may assign arbitrary Python expressions to an assembly variable
+    # (registers are special objects).
     tmp = a

-    ; A label is an identifier of the form [a-zA-Z_][a-zA-Z0-9_]+ followed by a ; colon.
-It is replaced in the final code by an offset in bytes from the ; start of the instruction stream to the first instruction after the label.
+    # A label is an identifier of the form [a-zA-Z_][a-zA-Z0-9_]+ followed by a
+    # colon.
+It is replaced in the final code by an offset in bytes from the
+    # start of the instruction stream to the first instruction after the label.
     tolower:
-        ; Arguments may be full Python expressions, as long as they evaluate to ; a 64-bit integer or a register. in c
+        # Arguments may be full Python expressions, as long as they evaluate to
+        # a 64-bit integer or a register.
+        in c
-        add tmp, c, ord("a") - ord("A") ; Equivalent to add a, c, 32.
+        add tmp, c, ord("a") - ord("A") # Equivalent to add a, c, 32.
         out tmp
         jmp tolower